abasith/sample_app/README.md

  - [Celebrity Recognition](https://github.com/darwaishx/celebrity-recognition/tree/master/1-celebrity-recognition)
  - [Recognize Custom Celebrities](https://github.com/darwaishx/celebrity-recognition/tree/master/2-recognize-custom-celebrities)

-## Extend Media Analysis Solution
+## Deploy Solution
-In this step we will create a SageMaker Notebook instance using CloudFormation template.
-SageMaker is not required to use Rekognition, but we will use SageMaker as IDE for quick prototyping and to learn various Rekognition APIs.
+In this step we will deploy the solution using CloudFormation template.
+This CloudFormation template will perform following actions:

+1. Create and deploy REST APIs using AWS API Gateway.
+It will provide public endpoints to accept request from Client.
+2. Create Lambda function to interface with AWS Rekognition to recognize mainstream and custom celebrities.
+3. Create a S3 bucket, copy required files to host HTML based client to test this solution.

-1. Click on one of the buttons below to launch CloudFormation template in an AWS region.
+Click on **Launch Stack** button below to launch CloudFormation template in US East AWS region.

 Region| Launch
 ------|-----